Skip to primary navigation Skip to content Skip to footer

 The Strasburg Rail Road is still a popular family destination.
 We offer authentic passenger steam train rides through Amish Country with many different seating options.
 Our train cars include:

 Additionally, plenty of unique events are planned throughout the year.
-From Wine and Cheese and Tap Takeover trains to Day Out With Thomas™ and holiday trains, our special events are designed to make your visit to Strasburg Rail Road an exciting experience for all ages.
+From Wine and Cheese and Whiskey on the Rails to Day Out With Thomas™ and holiday trains, our special events are designed to make your visit to Strasburg Rail Road an exciting experience for all ages.

-santa aboard the Christmas train at Strasburg Rail Road
+Santa waving aboard the Christmas train at Strasburg Rail Road.

 Plan your trip to one of the best-preserved historic towns in Pennsylvania.
 Book tickets to Strasburg Rail Road and hitch a ride on America’s oldest continuously operating short-line railroad.